-Though starting your journey to earning your Master’s in Public Health may be a big undertaking, know that you’ll be supported from application to graduation at Rasmussen College.
+Though starting your journey to earning your Master’s in Public Health may be a big undertaking, know that you’ll be supported from application to graduation at Rasmussen University.

 “Don’t let the thought of a graduate degree intimidate you.
 Understand that the support you need is here.
 You will be challenged, but with persistence and discipline, you will be able to succeed in this program,” says Evans.

-Take the first step towards earning your MPH—visit the Rasmussen College Master of Public Health program page and request more information.
+Take the first step towards earning your MPH—visit the Rasmussen University Master of Public Health program page and request more information.